Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Many of these prosecutions involve elaborate sting operations to lure those that commit prosecution.
 Currently, law enforcement officers are targeting those engaging in prostitution by advertising as escorts in online publications such as backpage.com.
 Those who advertise as bi-sexual, gay or transgender are most likely to be targeted during these sting operations.
 Your attorney should be experienced with the ways those sting operations are set up, entrapment defenses, and ways to fight the charges based on the mistakes made during the setup and execution of those sting operations in and around Tallahassee and Leon County, FL.

-Your attorney should be experienced with the ways those sting operations are set up, entrapment defenses, and ways to fight the charges based on the mistakes made during the setup and execution of those sting operations in and around Tallahassee and Leon County, FL.
+Your sex crime lawyer should be experienced with the ways those sting operations are set up, entrapment defenses, and ways to fight the charges based on the mistakes made during the setup and execution of those sting operations in and around Tallahassee and Leon County, FL.

 The attorneys at Pumphrey Law recognize the new trend of viewing those who offer to commit prosecution as victims of the sex trade industry.
 Human trafficking is a serious problem.
 Men and women who engage in the industry as a sex-worker have often been victimized by others in their life for financial reasons.
 The criminal justice system should view the criminal offense from that perspective.